insin/newforms/docs/fields.rst

    * Default widget: :js:class:`TextInput`
    * Empty value: ``''`` (an empty string)
-   * Normalizes to: A string.
+   * Normalises to: A string.
    * Validates ``maxLength`` or ``minLength``, if they are provided.
      Otherwise, all inputs are valid.
    * Error message keys: ``required``, ``maxLength``, ``minLength``